HadoukenIO/symphony-of/README.md

 # OpenFin Sym Integration
-The Symphony application shimmed with the SSF API and implemented in the OpenFin runtime.

-## Overview
-OpenFin has created an open-source project that allows anyone to run the Symphony chat client on OpenFin.
-This moves the client into a secure, interoperable and deployable format that can be more conducive for enterprises that already leverage OpenFin for their own applications.
+This project implements the SSF API standard to integrate chat with the OpenFin OS.
+The SSF API is defined by the Symphony Software Foundation [Desktop Wrapper Working Group](https://symphonyoss.atlassian.net/wiki/spaces/WGDWAPI/pages).
+Other implementations of the API include the [Symphony Electron](https://github.com/symphonyoss/SymphonyElectron/) project and [ContainerJS](https://github.com/symphonyoss/ContainerJS).

 ## Notes
 - API implementations are in progress.
 APIs are working off of what is defined here: https://symphonyoss.atlassian.net/wiki/display/WGDWAPI/Proposed+Standard+API+Specifications